filipemir/ts-case-convert/README.md

   </a>
 </p>

+> This repo is a fork of [ts-case-convert](https://github.com/RossWilliams/ts-case-convert), which no longer seems to be maintained.
+All credit for the work should go to its author [@RossWilliams](https://github.com/RossWilliams).

 typescript-case-convert converts object keys between `camelCase`, `snake_case`, and `PascalCase` while preserving Typescript type information, code completion, and type validation.
 See tests for detailed conversion tests.

-> This repo is a fork of [ts-case-convert](https://github.com/RossWilliams/ts-case-convert), which no longer seems to be maintained

 ## Usage